Who is voting in 2021?

 Are Douglas and Lancaster counties automatically sending out early mail-in ballot request forms, like they did in 2020?

 No. Neither Douglas (Omaha) nor Lancaster (Lincoln) counties plan to send all registered voters in their counties a form to request an early mail-in ballot.
 Again, we can help you get your early mail-in ballot.

-When will the early mail-in ballots go out for the April 6 primaries?
+When will the early mail-in ballots be sent out?

-The first day that election officials in both cities can send primary ballots out to those who have requested them is March 22.
+The first day that election officials in Lincoln cities can send ballots out to those who have requested them is April 19.
+In Omaha, it’s April 26.
 If you have concerns about the status of your ballot, don’t hesitate to call your county election office.

 What will happen if I submit more than one request form to vote by mail?

 Only your first request will be processed.
 Anything else will be discarded as a duplicate.
 Our election systems have guardrails against sending out multiple ballots to the same person – you can’t, for example, send in three requests for a mail-in ballot, and then get three ballots.
 If you send in three requests for a mail-in ballot, only the first one counts.
 You will only get one ballot.